 * Yet, the School Department submitted a proposed budget with a $2 million increase, which means it has a $1 million gap between what the city can afford and what school officials have requested.

 * Complicating the picture is the loss of almost $2 million in revenue from federal programs, including one-time federal stimulus funds that are ending.
-How this impasse in funding is resolved should be up to the creativity and innovation of school administrators, who know this
+How this impasse in funding is resolved should be up to the creativity and innovation of school administrators, who know this business best.

 It seems that each year around school budget season, rumors spread like wildfire and some of them are deeply upsetting to parents and students.
 What is particularly troubling are rumors that focus on highly emotional topics like undercutting the school budget and firing staff.
 The emotionalism that follows clouds the overall budget debate.